DouglasYu/ECE385final_CNN/README.md

 ### Usage

 Open the project file and compile it.
+Some RAMs contains paths to weight files.
+You shall modify them to accomodate your environment.